masume-r/Collecting-audio-data-from-video-and-comparing-data-augmentation-methods-Persian-audio-data-/README.md

 ## ✨ Acknowledgements

-- Thanks to SeoulTech DS Lab for support and resources.
 - Special thanks to the open-source community and libraries such as PyTorch, torchvision, torchaudio, librosa, and scikit-learn.